identity2/Hugo-Blog/content/posts/music-syncing-in-rhythm-games.md

 <br />

+**2018.07 Update:** I cancelled the project Boot-Cuts because I don't see the point in finishing it.

 **2018.10.24 Update:** I wrote a minimal rhythm game sample project in Unity.
 Feel free to download and play with the code.
 [View On GitHub](https://github.com/YuChaoGithub/Rhythm-Game-Sample)